 - If you miss a dose, you can take it as soon as you remember.
 But if it is nearly time for your next dose, just take your next dose at the right time.

 How to use your MDI (puffer)

-To get the most benefit, it is important to use the correct technique.
+To get the most benefit, it's important to use the correct technique.
 Ask your doctor, pharmacist or nurse to explain how to use your inhaler.
-Even if you have been shown before, ask them to show you again how to use your inhaler if you still have any questions.
+Even if you have been shown before, if you still have any questions, ask them to show you again how to use your inhaler.
 Here is some guidance.

 |How to use your MDI (puffer)|

 |Take off the cap and hold the inhaler upright.|

 |Sit upright, tilt your head back slightly (as if you are sniffing) and breathe out gently.|

 |Hold the device upright, insert the inhaler into your mouth, ensuring that your lips firmly seal the mouthpiece.

 At the beginning of a slow, deep breath, breathe in through the mouthpiece at the same time as you press the inhaler to release 1 dose or ‘puff’.